vimc/orderly-web/docs/spec/spec.md

 ## GET /reports/

-Return a list of all reports with minimal metadata - the id, human readable name, latest version of each and whether that version is published.
+Return a list of all reports with minimal metadata - the id, human readable name and latest version of each.

 Required permissions: `reports.read`.